bencordeiro/bash/README.md

 # bash
-Custom and Private script directory!
+Custom and Public script directory for cyberpatriot

 by: Ben Cordeiro